Current Research Team

 Jordan Armstead, Summer 2019

-Jordan Armstead is an undergraduate mechanical engineering student at the University of Maryland, Baltimore County.
-He is interested in international development and currently works with Dr. Thomas Woodson on the social and economic impacts of nanotechnology on communities around the world.
+Jordan Armstead was an undergraduate mechanical engineering student at the University of Maryland, Baltimore County.
+He is interested in international development and currently worked with Dr. Thomas Woodson on the social and economic impacts of nanotechnology on communities around the world.

 |